LBeaudoux/tatoebatools/README.rst

 Find out more about the Tatoeba data files and their fields `here <https://tatoeba.org/eng/downloads>`_.

-You can call *all_languages* to list the languages supported by Tatoeba:
+Call the *all_languages* attribute to list the languages supported by Tatoeba.

 .. code-block:: python